pypa/virtualenv/docs/development.rst

 ``docs/changelog/1234.bugfix.rst``.
 PRs can span multiple categories by creating multiple files (for instance, if you added a feature and deprecated/removed the old feature at the same time, you would create ``docs/changelog/1234.bugfix.rst`` and ``docs/changelog/1234.remove.rst``).
-Likewise if a PR touches multiple issues/PRs you may create a file for each of them with the exact same contents and :pypi:`towncrier` will deduplicate them.
+Likewise if a PR touches multiple issues/PRs you may create a file for each of them with the same contents and :pypi:`towncrier` will deduplicate them.

 Contents of a NEWS entry
 ^^^^^^^^^^^^^^^^^^^^^^^^